jimmoua/coms2223/pdp-11.md

 #### Register Mode Examples
 ```
-INC   R3       ; Add one to the contents of the general register 3
+INC   R3       ; Add one to the register 3
 ADD   R2,R4    ; Add contents of R2 to R4, but do not change R2
-COMB  R4       ; Complement byte of R4 (idk how this works)
+COMB  R4       ; Complement byte of R4
 ```

 ### Auto Increment Mode